Types Of Fastenings In Sewing Clothes - Clothing Fasteners Kinds

-- You should overcast the button holes after cutting, you can use fine thread, split silk for wool and normal silk to overcast the button holes.
+- You should overcast the button holes after cutting, you can use a fine thread, split silk for wool and normal silk to overcast the button holes.

 - For an ordinary size button holes, about three overcast stitches on each side should be fine.

-- To cut button holes on heavy fabrics that can fray easily, it is a good idea to chalk or mark the position and length of the button hole and then by using machine stitch, you can stitch a row on each side of the mark.
+- To cut button holes on heavy fabrics that can fray easily, it is a good idea to chalk or marks the position and length of the button hole and then by using machine stitch, you can stitch a row on each side of the mark.